What is flow? How this state allows us to be peak-productive while remaining fatigue-free? How can we enter this state

 Ebb And Flow of A Memory

-In that picture, a young Harvard teacher named Tal Ben-Shahar was explaining an x-y graph, labelled with terms as skill level, task difficulty, anxiety, boredom, and “flow.”
+In that picture, a young Harvard teacher named Tal Ben-Shahar was explaining an x-y graph, labeled with terms like skill level, task difficulty, anxiety, boredom, and “flow.”

 Tal Ben-Shahar got the world’s attention when in 20017 his course PSY 1504 — Positive Psychology became the most popular course in the Harvard catalog ever.
 A total of 854 students enrolled in it.

 It was historical because it surpassed even the course on Introductory Economics, for which the university is famous all over the world.
 The international media labeled this as “Happiness 101” and Tal Ben-Shahar became the popular face of Positive Psychology.

 Over the years, this course went on to attract 1400 students who searched for happiness.